runirudh/EPLstats/README.md

   how good a team's reaction is after having conceded a goal, etc.
   The idea is to calculate parameters which after multiplying with feature matrix give out the intended result of the game.

-A simpler implemenatation one can do (which commentators casually invoke) is to assume-

-                  y = result

-                  X = home and away team , ground

-                  y is calculated based on past games between A & B at ground x.

 - Once we have these transition probabilities, we can fit a big model with mutliple layers , where each layer is supplied with the probabilities of state change or state retained, and we simply backpropogate on the most likely path.